amethystnetwork-dev/Incognito/ssl/README.md

 The certificate should be named `cert.pem` and the private key named `key.pem`.

-When SSL is enabled only port 443 will be used.
+When SSL is enabled port 443 will be used instead of 8080.